buffos/carnd_projects/04.advanced.lane.finding/README.md

     * Define a driving lane (the one that the car is closest too) and keep track of it and restore if not in the data received
     * Decide when to drop a lane or added to the video annotation
 * Calculate the equations for each of the lanes , using the binary mask and the Lane Peaks that were identified by analysis of the histogram
+    * Calculation was mostly done inside `helpers\lanesManager  createPolyFitData(self, binaryMask, laneColumn, searchWidth=LANE_WIDTH_SEARCH_MAX, debug=DEBUG_ON):`
+    where I give the mask, the Lane position to examine, how wide the search should be (width of the bounding box) and if I want to view intermediate results (images)
     * Calculation was done by using the sliding window approach as shown in the lectures.
-We start from the base of the Lane Peak, as provided by the histogram analysis, create small bounding boxes, splitting the image heigh in N parts, add the active pixels in a pool, calculate the "mean" of the active pixels, so if we find that more are left, in next step as we go up, we shift the bounding box to that direction.
-In the end , we use the pool of active pixels we have accumulated as we went up the image, and use numpy's polyfit function to create a second order polynomial the fit those pixels
+We start from the base of the Lane Peak, as provided by the histogram analysis, create small bounding boxes, splitting the image height in N parts, add the active pixels in a pool, calculate the "mean" of the active pixels, so if we find that there are more on a direction (left or right), in the next step as we go up, we shift the bounding box to that direction.
+In the end , we use the pool of active pixels we have accumulated as we went up the image, and use numpy's polyfit function to create a second order polynomial to fit those pixels
     * After that the laneManager does some quality analysis, to see how different is this equation from the previous steps equation.
-    I do that by comparing the first order derivatives of the polynomials, by requiring the [a,b] coefficients (the derivative of the ay^2+b^y+c is ay+b and i take those a and b and form a vecto), seen as vectors, are close in the L2 norm sense.
+    I do that by comparing the first order derivatives of the polynomials, by requiring the [a,b] coefficients (the derivative of the ay^2+b^y+c is ay+b and i take those a and b and form a vector), seen as vectors, are close in the L2 norm sense.
-    * If they are found not to be within a user defined thresold then I create a weighted average such that is exactly at the required threshold.
+    * If they are found not to be within a user defined threshold then I create a weighted average such that, the new equation is exactly at the required threshold.
     You can view this function at `helpers\lanesManager  createWeightedEquation(old_equation, new_equation, k)`, where k is the threshold that has to be achieved
-    * I also tried analysis of Radius of curvatures between lanes, but that has proven unsuccesful
+    * I also tried analysis of Radius of curvatures between lanes, but that has proven unsuccessful
-* Plot over images the calculated lanes and areas the create
+* Plot over images the calculated lanes and areas they create
 * Calculate the position of the car
-* Keep track of Bookeeping statistics
+* Keep track of Bookkeeping statistics

 You can view an example of the sliding window approach in the following image (taken from the hard challenge video)